Workshops: Deck chairs on the beach

 • Although legally the CCG can’t refuse to fund an assessment under RTC, your GP & CCG may well not be familiar with the process and this can delay a referral.

-• It’s also often helpful to make a list of your ADHD symptoms/ examples of how your life is affected.
+It’s helpful to make a list of your ADHD symptoms/ examples of how your life is affected.
 Alternatively you can complete a self-rating questionnaire like this one or this online version.
 Do complete & send this to them first.
 Then visit/ book a call with your GP – saying you believe you may have ADHD.

 Dear GP,